WSE means Wimbledon School of English Ltd.

 The £50.00 damage deposit will be returned in full at the end of the course providing no damage has been caused.

-On arrival, the Student will be asked to hand in their airline ticket, passort, any medication and all cash.
+LWC: On arrival, the Student will be asked to hand in their airline ticket, passport, any medication and all cash.

-WSE Junior Summer Centre Rules must be observed at all times.
-Students who break British law, do not obey the WSE Junior Summer Centre Rules, repeatedly misbehave, do not follow the instructions of WSE staff or otherwise disrupt or adversely affect the smooth running of the programme will be asked to leave immediately at their own expense.
+WSE Juniors Rules must be observed at all times.
+Students who break British law, do not obey the WSE Junior Rules, repeatedly misbehave, do not follow the instructions of WSE staff or otherwise disrupt or adversely affect the smooth running of the programme will be asked to leave immediately at their own expense.
 No fees will be refunded.

-The Student must not bring any valuable possessions to WSE Junior Summer Centre or WSE Juniors in Wimbledon.
+The Student must not bring any valuable possessions to WSE Juniors - Lord Wandsworth College or WSE Juniors - Wimbledon.
 If the Student does bring a valuable item with them, the Student is responsible for the security and safety of that item.
 There are no lockable cupboards or safety boxes in the bedrooms, therefore we advise all Students to bring a good lock for their suitcase.

 WSE does not accept liability against theft or loss of property in our safekeeping or in any other locations.